franck102/SerialUploader/README.md

 8. Reset the programmer to start the upload sketch

 The built-in led on the programmer will show:
-- steady light while the upload is in progress
 - sequences of 2 quick blinks if the upload succeeded
-- sequences of 5 quick blinks if the upload failed
+- sequences of 5 quick blinks if the upload failed While the upload is in progress the LED will reflect Serial communication between the boards.

 The sketch will try standard upload speeds down from 115200 bps.
 This works well, but as an alternative you can add a boards.txt file on the SD card: the sketch will find the first occurence of "upload.speed=" in the file, and will use